top of page

 Announcements

-St James’ Woolton is now on the Inclusive Church directory, Inclusive Church is an educational charity working with churches of different denominations encouraging them to explore ways in which they may become more inclusive, and celebrate the ways they are already inclusive.
-The directory enables people to search for a church within 25 miles of where they live, the next nearest church in the URC is in Heswall, and the next nearest in the Methodist Church is in Chester, so we can expect to welcome new people who find us on this directory, here is St James’ entry.
-Each church in the directory is invited to display a poster which says:
+St James’ Woolton is now on the Inclusive Church directory, this is an educational charity working with different denominations to explore ways to be more inclusive, and to celebrate the ways they already are.
+The directory enables people to search for a church within 25 miles of where they live (here is St James’ entry).
+Thank you for all you are already doing to make St James’ a welcoming, inclusive and loving community!

 Church Flowers: If you would like to donate money for flowers, please speak to Jonquil Dickson who can arrange the donation, we have many dates available.
 We then deliver flowers to people afterwards, If you know someone who you feel would be blessed by receiving flowers, please speak to a steward.
 We are also looking for volunteers to deliver flowers out to people.